alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 57: A screenshot of the active response entry added in the ossec.conf configuration file. </em></p>
 </div>

 **Forwarding SSH Alerts to Shuffle**: The idea for the second phase of this project was to block suspicious login attempts via ssh.
-To do so Wazuh has to successfully send failed ssh login events directly to Shuffle via webhook URI.
+To do so Wazuh had to successfully send failed ssh login events directly to Shuffle via webhook URI.

 Thus the first step was to reconfigure the previously added ```<integration>```block, inside the```ossec.conf``` configuration file, located within the ```/var/ossec/etc``` directory.
 The ```<rule_id>``` parameter would then be modified from ```100002```, and was instead set to ```5760```.